 If you notice a drop in your water pressure in your home or on the pressure gauges, this usually indicates you are ready for a filter replacement.
-Once your pressure has dropped 10-20 PSI from your initial pressure we suggest replacing your filters.
+Once your pressure has dropped 10-12 PSI from your initial pressure we suggest replacing your filters.

-Tools Needed:

-Replacement Filters

-Filter Housing Wrench
+Tools Needed:Filter Housing Wrench Gasket Lubricant Replacement Filters Towels

-Silicone Lubricant

-Towels

-Cleaning Gloves

-Bleach

-1. Turn Off Water Supply
+Turn Off Water Supply

 First, turn off water supply to the system.
 Open the nearest faucet until flow stops to depressurize your plumbing.
-Shut off the faucet once flow has stoped.
+Shut off the faucet once flow stops.